Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread Function Determinations: Analysis

 \subsection{$M_{*}$ and SFR}

-In this paper, we characterize the JWST galaxies with their $M_{*}$ and SFR values.
-Six of the 14 JWST galaxies have JWST/NIRCam photometry at the time of writing.
-Regarding these 6 galaxies, we use $M_{*}$ and SFR values derived by \citet{Nakajimaprep}. \citet{Nakajimaprep} derive $M_{*}$ by conducting SED fitting with prospector \citep{Johnson2021} assuming the \citet{Chabrier2003} IMF, a flexible star formation history, and the \citet{Calzetti2000} dust extinction law, in a similar manner to \citet{Harikane2022arXiv}.
-NIRCam photometries of the JWST galaxies are measured by Source Extractor \citep{Bertin1996} as in \citet{Harikane2022arXiv}.
-The photometries are corrected for gravitational lensing magnifications modeled by \texttt{glafic} \citep{Oguri2010}.
-The SFR values are calculated from slitloss-corrected H$\beta$ luminosities with the NIRCam restframe optical photometry under the assumptions of the \citet{Kennicutt1998} relation and \citet{Chabrier2003} IMF.
+In this paper, we characterize the JWST galaxies with their $M_{*}$ and SFR values. \tcra{Seven} of the 14 JWST galaxies have JWST/NIRCam photometry at the time of writing.
+Regarding these 6 galaxies, we use $M_{*}$ and SFR values derived by \citet{Nakajima2023arXiv}. \citet{Nakajima2023arXiv} derive $M_{*}$ by conducting SED fitting with prospector \citep{Johnson2021} assuming the \citet{Chabrier2003} IMF, a flexible star formation history, and the \citet{Calzetti2000} dust extinction law, in a similar manner to \citet{Harikane2023}.
+NIRCam photometries of the JWST galaxies are measured by Source Extractor \citep{Bertin1996} as in \citet{Harikane2023}.
+The photometries are corrected for gravitational lensing magnifications modeled by \texttt{glafic} \citep{Oguri2010}. \tcra{We then correct the NIRSpec spectra for slit losses by scaling the spectra to match the NIRCam photometries, where the typical correction factor is about 1.3.} The SFR values are calculated from slitloss-corrected H$\beta$ luminosities with the NIRCam restframe optical photometry under the assumptions of the \citet{Kennicutt1998} relation and \citet{Chabrier2003} IMF.
 Figure \ref{fig:sfms} shows $M_{*}$--SFR relations of the JWST galaxies with the NIRCam photometry.
 The median $M_{*}$ and SFR values of the JWST galaxies (large red circle) show that the JWST galaxies generally lie on the star-formation main sequence (SFMS) at $z=5$--6 \citep{Santini2017}.